 The assumption is that I can choose not to be offended1.

 A white man might read stories written by other white men that have offensive to black people stuff in them and not even notice.
 At all.
 Or care.
 At all.
 Or, if they notice, the experience may be one of, “Oh hey, that’s not all right.”
 But it doesn’t hurt that white male reader.

 Offensive stereotypes of black or brown people as ignorant savages hurts me.
 Fiction wherein women are only in the story to be sexual slaves without agency or even names hurts me.
 Even casual, offhand, not blatantly racist/sexist/whathaveyou offensive crap bourne out of a writer’s ignorance hurts me.
 Literary microagressions.

 When I read fiction–especially for pleasure, but even for the purpose of analyzing it so that I can grow as a writer–I don’t want a majority of my experience to be about getting hurt.
-And a lot of the time the white, cis-het male writer behind those stories has not given two thoughts to privilege or stereotypes or that social justice warrior glittery hoo-ha crap.
+And a lot of the time the white, cis-het male writer behind those stories has not given two thoughts to privilege or stereotypes or that social justice warrior glittery hoo-ha crap2.
 So I stopped reading them.

 However, in sticking to women, people of color, LGBT, and other authors from marginalized identities, I was not reading in a “comfort zone.”
 I was not more comfortable, I was just less likely to run across fiction that hurt me.
 But the stories were certainly not universally comfortable to read.
 Not at all.

 I’ve never sought out comfort when looking for new things to read.
 A thing may become a comfort read once I finish it.
 In fact, much great fiction makes me uncomfortable, which is a big plus.